 Some travelers to areas with ongoing Zika virus transmission will become infected while traveling but will not become sick until they return home and they might not have any symptoms.
 Travelers should use insect repellent for three weeks after travel to prevent mosquito bites and stop the spread of Zika.

 Zika virus can be spread by an infected man to his sex partners.
 Men with a pregnant sex partner who reside in or have traveled to an area of active Zika virus transmission should consistently and correctly use condoms during sex (vaginal, anal, or oral) or abstain from sexual activity for the duration of the pregnancy to avoid giving the virus to the mother and baby.
 Men and their nonpregnant sex partners may want to consider the following recommendations from the CDC.
-Women trying to get pregnant and their male partners, should talk to their healthcare providers about their travel plans, the risk of Zika virus infection and strictly follow steps to prevent mosquito bites.
+Women and their partners who are thinking about pregnancy, should talk to their healthcare providers about their travel plans, the risk of Zika virus infection and strictly follow steps to prevent mosquito bites.

 Local residents can protect themselves from Zika and other mosquito-borne diseases (West Nile, Chikungunya, Dengue) by wearing an EPA-registered insect repellent, long-sleeved shirts and long pants when working or playing outdoors.
 Install or repair screens on windows and doors to keep mosquitoes outside.
 Use air conditioning, if you have it.
 Empty standing water from flower pots, buckets, gutters/downspouts, small pools and pool covers, pet dishes, discarded tires and birdbaths on a regular basis to reduce the number of mosquitoes around the home.
 Tightly cover water storage containers so that mosquitoes cannot get inside to lay eggs.